microsoft/Ironclad/ironfleet/CODE.md

           refines the specification given that it refines the protocol.
             + `LivenessProof`
               Proof of liveness, specifically that if a client submits a request repeatedly he eventually receives a reply.
-It requires various assumptions codified in Assumptions.i.dfy, e.g.,
-          a quorum of replicas is live and the network eventually delivers packets among the client and the live quorum in bounded time.
+It requires various assumptions codified in Assumptions.i.dfy, e.g., a quorum of replicas is live and the network eventually delivers packets among the client and the live quorum in bounded time.
+The ultimate liveness proof, in LivenessProof.i.dfy, is a proof by
-          The ultimate liveness proof, in LivenessProof.i.dfy, is a proof by contradiction:  if those assumptions hold and the client never gets a reply, then 'false'.
+              contradiction: if those assumptions hold and the client never gets a reply, then `false`.
         - `SHT`
           Defines the protocol layer of our SHT system
             + `RefinementProof`